Page 2 of 2

 by Silvers

 Yes Spyder a very nice job.
-I too like the 1/2" pads made by CSMC and will take the time to enlarge the screw hole centers to exact 3/8" diameter and to make 3/8” plugs from a donor pad ..... which comes close to replicating a vintage SW Silvers pad insofar as looks but without the giganto screw hole plugs.
+I also like the 1/2" brick colored pads made by CSMC and I enlarge the screw hole centers to exact 3/8" diameter and make 3/8” plugs from a donor pad ..... which comes close to replicating a vintage SW Silvers thin pad (5/8" thick) insofar as looks but without the giganto screw hole plugs.

-My pad jig is the "pendulum" type as referred to by Stan, made by Kick Eez, and is mounted on a high speed 12” disc sander that's dedicated to pad fitting work.
-Shown here already set for the comb line and toe angle and getting started on grinding a pad. frank
+My pad jig is the "pendulum" type as referred to by Stan, made by Kick Eez, and hangs on its shepherd hook with small swivel on a high speed 12” disc sander that's dedicated to pad fitting work.
+Shown here already set for the comb line and toe angle and getting started on grinding a pad to the scribe line. frank

 .